How Ray Ban is Using Music, Architecture and the Human Experience to Sell Sunglasses

 Ray Ban has included the story of iPhoneographer Cesar Kuriyama on their website.
 It’s pretty cut and dry; Cesar talks about what motivates him and what he finds interesting, and Ray Ban edits his story into a 1.5-minute YouTube video.
 The video ends with the words “Never Hide” and the Ray Ban logo, and in the video Cesar wears Ray Ban sunglasses while he does his thing.
 Cesar is cool, forward thinking, inspired, inspiring, which — since they shared his story on their website — makes Ray Ban cool, forward thinking, inspired, and inspiring by association.
 By using Cesar’s story as support for their overarching theme, Cesar’s story then becomes part of Ray Ban’s story.
 And since Cesar’s story is memorable and emotive, Ray Ban’s story becomes memorable and emotive.

-Replace Cesar with Ray Ban’s Polarized concert series and its associations, a fictional character from one of their Never Hide print campaigns, or any one of the Ray Ban followers who have submitted user generated content and you get the same affect.
+Replace Cesar with Ray Ban’s Polarized concert series and its associations, a fictional character from one of their Never Hide print campaigns, or any one of the Ray Ban followers who have submitted user generated content and you get the same effect.
 The stories told through Ray Ban become part of the collective Ray Ban story.

 Really, It’s Not about the Product.
 It’s about Building a Story Around the Product.